Terms and Conditions

 To clarify corporate sponsorship and donations to the awards are made solely on a transparent commercial or corporate social responsibility basis and are publically acknowledged in awards materials and advertising.
 They are completely separate and independent to the judging process.

-- There are a maximum of seven categories and eight category winners, Arts & Culture, Business, Community Special Needs and Carers, Environment, Heart of Gold (under 18 years old), Sports, and Youth.
+- There are a maximum of nine categories and nine category winners, Arts & Culture, Business, Community, Learning & Innovation, Environment, Heart of Gold (under 18 years old), Special Needs and Carers, Sports, and Youth.

 - Category winners will not be eligible to be the Tallaght Person of the Year winner i.e. one person, club, organisation or business can not be a category winner and the Tallaght Person of the Year in the same year.